Lee, Andrea. Lost Hearts in Italy. Random House, New York, 2006. F;6/19.

 Lee was living in Italy and about 55 when this book was published.
 Online photos, taken I’m guessing at least 15 years before this novel’s publication, suggest there may be an autobiographical (or aspirationally so) aspect to her story.
 Certainly much of the content here is about good looks and how that matches up with fabulous wealth.
 There is an icy Italian billionaire, dozens of fashion-model females, a main male character who is rich, six foot three, athletic, handsome, and a world champion in bed, and kids all in expensive private schools headed for Harvard.

-This novel is a cut above standard summer romantic trash, but well below anything that might make you stop and think (except maybe to wonder why someone who writes as well as Andrea Lee would publish this sort of thing late in her career).
+This novel aims to be a cut above standard summer romantic trash, but it’s well below anything that might make you stop and think (except maybe to wonder why someone who writes as well as Andrea Lee would publish this sort of thing late in her career).
 Better you should watch Netflix.
 6.4/7.9